devpramod/Deep-Learning-Collection-with-PyTorch/README.md

 # Deep-Learning-Collection-with-PyTorch
 We build models from scratch with notes.

+## Checklist

+Code Development
+- [] Implement ResNet50

+Tests
+- [ ] Run tests for ResNet50